-We know that it is important to make every attempt to reach your diabetes goals set by your healthcare team in order to keep your blood sugar levels in target and manage your diabetes.
+We know that it is important to make every attempt to reach your diabetes goals set with your healthcare team in order to keep your blood sugar levels within your target range and manage your diabetes.

-But the human body acts in mysterious ways.
-It reacts to lots of different situations; and these reactions can often impact blood sugar levels.
-This is something that is out of a person’s control and more often than not cannot be anticipated, it also impacts everyone, whether they have diabetes or not.
+However, the human body acts in mysterious ways and reacts to lots of different situations, and these reactions can often impact blood sugar levels.
+This is something that is out of a person’s control and can often not be anticipated.
+It also impacts everyone, whether they have diabetes or not.

-Contrary to popular belief, it is also not always possible to perfectly manage your blood sugar levels.
+Contrary to popular belief, it is not always possible to perfectly manage your blood sugar levels.
 There are too many factors that affect blood sugar, from the temperature to your hormones.
-Sometimes you may do the same exact thing two days in a row; you eat the same foods in the same proportions and do the same exercise, yet you get different blood sugar levels!
+Sometimes you may do the same exact thing two days in a row; you eat the same foods in the same proportions and do the same exercise, yet your different blood sugar levels differ!

 You might think now that knowing you can’t manage diabetes perfectly is discouraging, but actually it’s good news.
-It can liberate you and stop you thinking it is all your fault when you seem to do the right thing and get unexpected results.
+It can liberate you and stop you from blaming yourself when you seem to do the right thing and get unexpected results.